 Cllr Mackenzie updated that two residents have raised a request to replace the bench in the bus stop.

-The Council resolved to purchase a new bench for the bus stop and review the benches by the green and Cllr Gue’s residence.
+The Council resolved to purchase a new bench for the bus stop and review the other two benches by the Green.

 Planning